Hang-Wu-HW/test/README.md

 | Table 1         | Stata 14.2                | Table 1/jasa table1.do |
 | Table 3         | MATLAB R2018b             | Table 3/event_time_att.m |

-[^1]: To replicate Figure A.2, first run the R code *results_staggered_did.R* to produce results using the staggered DID method.
+[^1]: To produce Figure A.2, first run the R code *results_staggered_did.R* to produce results using the staggered DID method.
 Then, run the Matlab code *results_staggered_synthetic_control.m* to produce results using our method and perform the comparison.

 ## Data Reference